Edward A. Holton

-Edward Alexander Holton (August 28, 1835 – January 29, 1906) was a United States soldier who was awarded his nation's highest honor for valor, the U.S. Medal of Honor, for his gallantry while fighting with the 6th Vermont Infantry during the American Civil War.
+Edward Alexander Holton (August 28, 1835 – January 29, 1906) was an American soldier who was awarded the United States' highest honor for valor, the Medal of Honor, for his gallantry while fighting with the 6th Vermont Infantry during the American Civil War.
 The award was issued in recognition of his efforts, while under heavy enemy fire, to prevent the American flag from falling into enemy hands after his regiment's color-bearer fell in action during the Battle of Lee's Mills, Virginia in April 1862.

 Formative years

 Born in Westminster, Vermont on August 28, 1835, Edward Alexander Holton was a son of Erastus Alexander and Hannah Brainard (May) Holton.
 He was educated in Westminster and at Kimball Union Academy.

 In 1850, he resided in Westminster with his widowed mother and brothers, David and Joel.
 Also residing at the family home were boarders, John Farewell, Julia Alby and Clarissa Farewell.